Dating & Dining

 By Jason Leave a Comment

-I give it a 3 out of 5 pants off.
+I give it 4 out of 5 frightening the pants off of you.

 Jason’s Take